Cultural Arts Commission

 Art at Village Hall

-The Commission produces Art at Village Hall, a quarterly exhibit celebrating the work of local artists and offering local artists a venue for exposure of their work.
-In 2021, the Village of Oswego Cultural Arts Commission developed a space in Oswego Village Hall to celebrate the world of local artists, offer artists a venue to showcase their work, and expose Oswego residents to the visual arts.
+The CAC produces Art at Village Hall, a quarterly exhibit celebrating the work of local artists and offering local artists a venue for exposure of their work.
+In 2021, the CAC developed a space in Oswego Village Hall to celebrate the world of local artists, offer artists a venue to showcase their work, and expose Oswego residents to the visual arts.
 The CAC passed the Village Hall Art Exhibit Policy on December 11, 2024.

-Congratulations to the 2025 Artists who were selected to exhibit their work:
+Congratulations to the 2026 artists who were selected to exhibit their work.
+List of artists to come.

 For Artists